Updated for 2024

 Your work in one of Cusco’s special education classrooms will have an immediate and lasting impact on the lives of your students.
 Through your Special Education Internship in Peru, you will provide one-on-one attention and support, in addition to developing and delivering lessons to the entire class.

 If you want to participate in an affordable project with a proven organization, look no further.
-A sister program of International Volunteer HQ (one of the largest volunteer travel organizations in the world), Intern Abroad HQ is a leader professional internship programs and has been recognized for safety, responsible practice, and support.
+A sister program of International Volunteer HQ (which has hosted over 130,000 participants), Intern Abroad HQ is a leader professional internship programs and has been recognized for safety, responsible practice, and support.
 Programs are available year-round, and focus on professional and personal development.
-They offer multiple medical internships, including occupational therapy internships.
+They offer multiple medical internships, including 11 physical / occupational therapy internships.

 The Occupational Therapy Internship in Cape Town, South Africa requires a minimum four-week commitment.
 However, you will need far more than a month to explore everything the city has to offer.
 This bustling port is a hub of activity, and there is always something to see and do – such as spending an afternoon visiting with penguins at nearby Boulder’s Beach, or even heading out of the city for a hike, bike, or cable car ride to the distinctive flat top of Table Mountain.